-Have you experienced the challenge of trying to convince a client the value of learning NLP and basic psychology to solve their problems?
+Have you experienced the challenge of trying to convince a client of the value of learning NLP and basic psychology to solve their problems?
 As an NLP practitioner with many coaching skills, I have had my share of this problem.
-It can be tough to work with someone who so desperately wants better health, relationships, and financial results, yet is indifferent to learning a new skill to solve their problem.
+It can be tough to work with someone who so desperately wants better health, relationships, and financial results yet are indifferent to learning a new skill to solve their problem.

 It is clear, a client wants results.
 As a coach, it’s my job to guide them in the right direction as well as give them a compelling enough reason to take the initiative to understand basic NLP and psychology concepts that will give them the results they are seeking.

 The question is, how do you get them to buy into these new concepts?